kaglet/kwiz_app/README.md

 ## Installation

-Visit [this](https://github.com/kaglet/kwiz_app/actions/runs/7065320254) link and download the release-apk.
+Visit [this](https://github.com/kaglet/kwiz_app/actions/runs/7065320254) link and download the release-apk under the section for it.

 ## Screenshots